 The Newcombe Fellows have achieved a high rate of degree completion and a fine record of academic employment.
 Fellows from the early years of the program are now senior faculty members at major research universities and selective liberal arts colleges, curators and directors at significant scholarly archives, and leaders and policymakers at nonprofit organizations and in cabinet-level government agencies.
 Past Newcombe Fellows have received national honors such as the MacArthur Fellowship, the Guggenheim Fellowship, and election to the American Academy of Arts and Sciences.

-The Woodrow Wilson National Fellowship Foundation was awarded a grant of $786,042 from the Newcombe Foundation to administer the program for 2015-16.
-In thirty-five years of funding, this program has received $22.8 million to support Charlotte W. Newcombe Doctoral Dissertation Fellowships.
+The Woodrow Wilson National Fellowship Foundation was awarded a grant of $739,000 from the Newcombe Foundation to administer the program for 2016-17.
+In thirty-six years of funding, this program has received $23.5 million to support Charlotte W. Newcombe Doctoral Dissertation Fellowships.